AWAJI NINGYÔ JÔRURI Inherit

-To train the successor to Awaji Ningyo Joruri Awaji Puppet Theatre The members of the club provide direct guidance to children's associations, elementary and junior high schools, high school club activities, and youth groups.
+AWAJI NINGYÔ JÔRURI To develop a successor Awaji Puppet Theatre The members of the club provide direct guidance to children's associations, elementary and junior high schools, high school club activities, and youth groups.
 Through the activities, many successors are now growing.

-In addition, the local wooden figure making circle inherits the traditional technique of making kashira and conveys the charm of Awaji Ningyo Joruri through exhibitions.
+In addition, at the local wooden figure making circle, while inheriting the traditional technique of making heads, through exhibitions of works, etc. AWAJI NINGYÔ JÔRURI It conveys the charm of.

 City Elementary School Local Culture Department

-In 1971, it was an elementary school where Awaji dolls were born, and started activities as a club for the purpose of handing down traditional performing arts of the region.
+In 1971, it was an elementary school where Awaji puppets were born, and started activities as a club for the purpose of handing down traditional performing arts of the region.

 Under the master of Joruri and puppeteering, club activities were proceeding smoothly, but in 1989, with the death of Masako Sumita, who taught puppets, only Joruri was practiced.